-Treating both adults and young people, I am one of the most highly regarded, experienced and qualified therapists in the East London / West Essex area.
-Qualified as a Clinical and Cognitive Behavioural Hypnotherapist, Master Practitioner of Neuro Linguistic Programming, Cognitive Behavioural Life Coach and Guidance Counsellor registered at senior status with The National Council for Hypnotherapy, … Read more
+Treating adults, couples, adolescents and young people age 6 plus, I am one of the most highly regarded, experienced and qualified therapists in the East London / West Essex area.
+Qualified to full Diploma Level in both Clinical Hypnotherapy and Cognitive Behavioural Hypno-Psychotherapy I am also a Master Practitioner of Neuro Linguistic Programming (Train… Read more

 Located in South Woodford.